Dodgers batter Mariners’ bullpen to win series-opening slugfest

 Giving up five runs in one inning isn’t a guarantee for defeat, but it usually won’t allow you to win many games.
 And giving up five runs in one inning not once, but twice in the same game … well, victory shouldn’t even be a consideration.

-On a Monday evening when the Mariners blasted enough homers and scored enough to runs to overcome a brief and unproductive start from rookie right-hander Justin Dunn that included allowing five runs in the second inning, their much maligned bullpen continued to find new and painful ways to disappoint, giving up a five runs in the seventh inning to turn a two-run lead into an 11-9 loss to the Dodgers.
+On a Monday evening when the Mariners blasted enough homers and scored enough to runs to overcome a brief and injury-shortened start from rookie right-hander Justin Dunn that included allowing five runs in the second inning, their much maligned bullpen continued to find new and painful ways to disappoint, giving up a five runs in the seventh inning to turn a two-run lead into an 11-9 loss to the Dodgers.

 Then again, when you ask the worst bullpen in all of baseball to cover the final seven innings of a game while trying to protect a lead against a dangerous Dodgers lineup, there should be minimal expectation that it comes to fruition.
 That’s asking too many inconsistent pitchers to all be good at the same time.